thollaar/BUAN5405-docs/Syllabus.md

 * To write Python scripts of moderate length and complexity
 * To design and use custom data structures using built-in and third-party data types
 * To introduce third-party Python libraries like Pandas and Matplotlib.
-* To develop proficency with a professional-level data science toolkit (Jupyter, GitHub, etc.)
+* To develop proficiency with a professional-level data science toolkit (Jupyter, GitHub, etc.)

 ## Instructor
 Christopher L. Huntley